-- Ask, "Who are the prophets in your life?"
-Give people a few minutes to write down names on the "Listening to the Prophets" worksheet. - Then ask as a follow-up, "To what extent do you listen to them?"
-Give some more time for individual reflection. - Direct people to start sharing in small groups. - Encourage them to confess (if necessary) the ways they have resisted God's correction and to pray for each other.
+- Ask, "Who are the prophets in our society?
+In your community?"
+Give people a few minutes to reflect on the "Listening to The Prophets" page (page 80).
+This is done individually. - Then ask the follow-up question, "What idols are being exposed through the scriptures and through our modern-day prophets?" - Give some more time for individual reflection. - Direct people to start sharing in groups.

-Close with a time of worship that focuses on repentance and forgiveness.
-Or, lead a time of listening prayer by chapters for communal repentance.
+Close time with a time of worship that focuses on repentance and lament.